ovidiuparvu/ovidiuparvu.github.io/_posts/2025-04-10-create-toc-for-md-file.md

 ...
 ```

 Option 2, namely the VSCode extension, worked great for me.
+It makes it easy to create a table of contents as well as updates it automatically whenever the Markdown file is modified in a relevant manner (e.g. a new heading is added).